 cd /etc/letsencrypt/live/[YOUR DOMAIN]

-If you list the containt of this folder your will find 4 intesting files :
+If you list the contents of this folder, you will find 4 interesting files:

-We will create a pfx file based on these files.
-This generation is based on the famous OpenSSL tool :
+We will create a PFX file based on these files.
+This generation relies on the famous OpenSSL tool:

 openssl pkcs12 -export -out bundle.pfx -inkey privkey.pem -in cert.pem -certfile chain.pem -password pass:pass

-Since I’m using WSL and certbot generated the keys and OpenSSL generated the new certificate where I was, I just need to copy this pfx file to a folder accessible by my Windows so I can install it on my website Azure.
+Since I’m using WSL, and certbot generated the keys and OpenSSL generated the new certificate where I was, I just need to copy this PFX file to a folder accessible from my Windows so I can install it on my Azure website.

 cp bundle.pfx /mnt/d/Hack/